jwtk/jjwt/README.md

 <a name="jws-read-decompression"></a>
 #### JWS Decompression

-If you used JJWT to compress a JWS and you used a custom compression algorithm, you will need to tell the `JwtParser` how to resolve your `CompressionCodec` to decompress the JWT.
+If you used JJWT to compress a JWS and you used a custom compression algorithm, you will need to tell the `JwtParserBuilder` how to resolve your `CompressionCodec` to decompress the JWT.

 Please see the [Compression](#compression) section below to see how to decompress JWTs during parsing.